 - 1. Non-bus riders should plan to arrive no earlier than 7:30 AM.
-Upon arrival to school all students should report to the cafeteria and sit in designated grade level areas.
 Students are not permitted to leave school grounds once they arrive.
-Students are to leave the building by 3:05 PM unless they are under the direct supervision of a teacher or attending a school related function/event. - 2.
-Hats, hoods, or head coverings (bandana's) are not to be worn in the building unless otherwise approved by the administration or required for religious purpose.
-Head coverings must be stored in lockers during the school day. - 3.
-During lunch, students wearing bulky coats and hoodies may be asked to take them off when in the lunch line and sitting at the tables. - 4.
-Students must have a pass to use the hall phone during the school day (excluding before and after school).
-The phone is located across from the main office.
-Cell phones may be used before 8:00 am and after 2:50. - 5.
-Eating and drinking is not permitted in the halls. - 6.
-Outside food brought in by a parent/guardian may only be provided for his/her student.
-This includes treats brought in to celebrate a birthday or other special occasion. - 7.
-Students must carry a pass when they are in the halls during class time. - 8.
-Backpacks are not to be carried in the building during school hours unless approved by the office. - 9.
+Students are to leave school grounds by 3:00 PM unless they are under the direct supervision of a teacher or attending a school-functioned event. - 2.
+Personal electronic devices such as but not limited to cell phones will not be used during school hours unless under the supervision of a teacher.
+The school takes no responsibility for these items.
+These items must be turned off and kept in the locker from 8:00 until 2:50 PM.
+Personal electronic devices that are visible may be confiscated and returned to the student at the discretion of the school. - 3.
 Registered bus riders must have parental permission to ride home on another bus.
-Notes from both parents and student IDs must be presented to the front office before school to insure that permission can be validated.
-Students who are not registered bus riders are not permitted to ride the bus. - 10.
+Notes from both parents and student IDs must be presented to the front office BEFORE school to insure that permission can be validated.
+Students who are not registered bus riders are not permitted to ride the bus. - 4.
+Hats, hoods or head coverings are not to be worn in the building unless otherwise approved by the administration or required for religious purposes.
+Hats and head coverings must be stored in lockers during the school day. - 5.
+Students will walk and use a regular voice in the halls.
+Students must carry a pass when they are in the halls during class time.
+Students will treat other students with respect.
+Keep your hands and feet to yourself.
+Backpacks are not to be carried around the school unless approved by the office. - 6.
+During lunch, students wearing bulky coats and hoodies may be asked to take them off when in the lunch line. - 7.
+Students must have a pass to use the free office phone during the school day (excluding before school and during their lunch hour).
+Cell phones may be used before 8:00a.m. and after 2:50p.m. - 8.
+Gum chewing is not allowed in any part of the building.
+This includes lunch recess.
+Eating and drinking is not permitted in the halls. - 9.
+Outside food brought in by a parent/guardian may only be provided for his/her own student.
+This includes treats brought in to celebrate a birthday or other special occasion. - 10.
 Students may not sell items at school unless they are from an approved school fundraising activity. - 11.
 All locker decorations are to the outside of the locker.
 Decorating must be done AFTER school.
 Balloons are not permitted in school.
 Locker combinations/locations are private and will not be given out by the office.
 Students are encouraged to keep their combinations private.
-In addition, students should never pre-set their lockers. - 12.
-Personal electronic devices such as but not limited to cell phones will not be used during school hours unless under the supervision of a teacher.
-The school takes no responsibility for these items if they are lost or stolen.
-These items must be turned off from the time students enter the building until 2:50 PM.
-Personal Electronic devices that are being used may be confiscated and returned to the student at the discretion of the school.

-- 13. Headphones may be worn before or after school, leaving one ear unoccupied. - 14.
+In addition, student should never pre-set their lockets. - 12.
+Headphones may be worn before or after school, leaving one ear unoccupied. - 13.
 For safety reasons shoes with wheels, skateboards, in-line skates, or scooters are not to be ridden or brought onto school property.
-Bicycles may not be ridden on school property and should be locked at the bike rack. - 15.
+Bicycles may not be ridden on school property and should be locked at the bike rack. - 14.
 Face painting is only permitted during specified "School Spirit" days.
-Aerosol and pump sprays are not to be brought to school. - 16.
-Students will ask for permission before videotaping or taking pictures while on school grounds. - 17.
-Public displays of affection (hugging, kissing, holding hands, etc.) are not appropriate. - 18.
-Students will follow the security procedures Madison has in place to keep the building safe. - 19.
-LRC materials can only be checked out using your own ID.
+Aerosol and pump sprays are not to be brought to school. - 15.
+Students will ask for permission before videotaping or taking pictures while on school grounds. - 16.
+Public displays of affection (hugging, kissing, holding hands, etc.) are not appropriate. - 17.
+Students will follow the security procedures Washington has in place to keep the building safe.